4 Types of Contrast Media in Radiology: Examples & Use Cases

 Key Takeaways

-ContrastConnect provides CMS-compliant virtual supervision for facilities administering contrast media, with certified radiologists supervising 55,000+ monthly exams, comprehensive technologist training, and 100% coverage reliability across 200+ partner sites nationwide.
+• ContrastConnect provides CMS-compliant virtual supervision for facilities administering contrast media, with qualified radiologists supervising 75,000+ contrast exam hours monthly, full technologist training, and reliable coverage across imaging networks nationwide.

 ContrastConnect: Virtual Contrast Supervision That Never Misses